peterkinget/MOS_OP/README.md

 - `pandas`
-- `psf_utils` is a library for python that enables reading the ascii psf files available from <https://pypi.org/project/psf-utils/>  and can be installed with:

-  `pip install psf-utils` or `pip3 install psf-utils`
+- `psf_utils` is a library for python that enables reading the ascii psf files available from <https://pypi.org/project/psf-utils/>  and can be installed with:  `pip install psf-utils` or `pip3 install psf-utils`.
+You need version 1.7 or later.

 ## Example Circuit

-The simulation example files provided in [example\_files\_presized\_OTA\_tb](example_files_presized_OTA_tb) are for a single-ended two-stage Miller OTA with the following schematic.
+The simulation example files provided in [example\_files\_presized\_OTA\_tb](example_files_presized_OTA_tb) are for this single-ended two-stage Miller OTA:

 ![OTASchematic](https://github.com/peterkinget/OP_Sandbox/blob/main/img/presized_OTA.png?raw=true)